 Physicians in the Gastrointestinal Cancers Program care for patients with gastric bile duct, gallbladder, gastrointestinal, colon and rectal cancers.

-Pancreatic cancer affects over 45,000 people in the United States each year.
-Thankfully, recent advances and new treatment options for patients with the disease have made the outlook for many more promising.
+Pancreatic cancer affects approximately 60,000 people in the United States each year.
+Thankfully, advances and new treatment options for patients with the disease have made the outlook for many more promising.
 The Gastrointestinal Cancers Program at Smilow Cancer Hospital offers patients easy access to specialized care, including new approaches to the treatment of the disease through clinical trials.
 As a multispecialty program, we are dedicated to providing our patients with cutting-edge technology for the evaluation, diagnosis, and treatment of their cancer.

 Our program includes experts in diagnostic imaging, pathology, gastroenterology, surgical oncology, radiation oncology, medical oncology, genetic counseling, and supportive services.
 Members of the team meet regularly to discuss each case and to develop a unique, comprehensive treatment plan for each patient, in consultation with the patient's referring physician.